Can the employer monitor, access, review the employee’s electronic communications?

 No specific French employment law provisions currently address issues raised by employees’ social media use.
-Then, employers can set out the general conditions of use and restrict access to the Internet in the workplace but they have to be cautious as all employees have a right to privacy, even at the workplace during working time (article L. 1121-1 of the French Labour Code).
+Employers can set out the general conditions of use and restrict access to the Internet in the workplace, but they have to be cautious, as all employees have a right to privacy, even at the workplace during working time (article L. 1121-1 of the French Labour Code).
 For example, the employer may access the employees’ professional emails under very restrictive conditions.
 Besides, employees benefit from the freedom of speech principle, within the company and outside of it, which can only be restricted for legitimate grounds.
 Article L.2323-47 provides that the company’s Works Council, if any, must be informed and consulted prior to the implementation of any means aimed at monitoring or controlling the employees’ activities.